RSS Feed Parser / Validator

 RSS Feed Validator: FAQ

-Can I validate a podcast feed?
+Can this fully validate a podcast feed?

 Want a Content Engine That Performs?